All Episodes

 We should wait for those leaders who were held to account on the Ukrainian funding issue in November.

-Just call it what it is between and what Elon Musk is exposed and what you have to imagine after we've heard from people like Mark Zuckerberg talk about their discussions with f uh the FBI and federal law enforcement.
+You know, Rick, another issue we have seen, and I know that this is a forefront for you, is this collusion, just call it what it is, between and what Elon Musk has exposed and what you have to imagine after we've heard from people like Mark Zuckerberg talk about their discussions with the FBI and federal law enforcement.

-You tweeted out just to one of the new Twitter file releases about the uh number of FBI employees who were at Twitter and the fact that they had their own Slack channel, their own crib sheet to onboard their new arrivals.
+You tweeted out just to one of the new Twitter file releases about the number of FBI employees who were at Twitter and the fact that they had their own Slack channel, their own crib sheet to onboard their new arrivals.

-I mean, it was over a dozen that have been identified who went right from Jim Comey's FBI, literally some of his deputies, right from Jim Covey's FBI to Twitter to start suppressing conservatives and Republicans.
+I mean, it was over a dozen that have been identified who went right from Jim Comey's FBI, literally some of his deputies, right from Jim Comey's FBI to Twitter to start suppressing conservatives and Republicans.

-And it happened in a very serious ways.
+And it happened in very serious ways.

-It is a very scary place to be, and we are catching, and we should have media that are much more interested in stopping this bloat of government uh intelligence agencies trying to crush the American people and crush dissent.
+And we should have media that are much more interested in stopping this bloat of government intelligence agencies trying to crush the American people and crush dissent.

 It's a very scary place to be.

-Rick, this is fascinating, and you know with our work at the American Center for Law and Justice, you're part of our team.
+And you know with our work at the American Center for Law and Justice, you're part of our team.

-Interesting here, the Biden administration just moments ago asked the Supreme Court today for a delay in the termination of Title 42's immigration poly policy, asking for the program to conclude no sooner than next week.
+Interesting here, the Biden administration just moments ago asked the Supreme Court today for a delay in the termination of Title 42's immigration policy, asking for the program to conclude no sooner than next week.

 You know what they're afraid of?

-If the judge, if the chief justice would have lifted the stay, Rick, they were afraid that they had nothing prepared to go and there would have been no enforcement.
+If the judge, if the Chief Justice would have lifted the stay, Rick, they were afraid that they had nothing prepared to go and there would have been no enforcement.

 Once again, that the Biden administration doesn't know what they're doing.